 Breads and cereals increased more than 3%, predominantly due to global supply shortages prompted by Russia’s invasion of Ukraine.
 The cost of clothing increased by an average 4.4% due to higher freight costs while international travel and accommodation increased by a whopping 10.9%.

-Aussies are investing in crypto but are still confused
+Aussies are are still confused

 While Luno’s survey found that overall, Aussies remain rightfully confused over crypto, with 71% having less than a “basic understanding” of cryptocurrencies.
 Still, half of those surveyed are willing to continue investing in digital assets throughout this year.